Obtain Free Idaho Divorce Records on Anyone

 Lastly, citizens can contact these Idaho libraries that may host historical divorce records.

-How To Find Dissolutions of Marriage & Common Law Divorces Throughout Idaho
+How To Find Details of Dissolutions of Marriage & Common Law Divorces Throughout Idaho

 Common law marriages have been illegal in Idaho since 1996; however, the state will recognize those unions that took place before this year.11 Couples from these matrimonies have the same rights and privileges as those from traditional marriages.